 Before trying to win custody in a Court in Maryland, it is necessary to establish the different facets of a custody agreement, and the possible outcomes that might emerge.
 Custody agreements constitute both legal and physical custody.
 The former takes into account all long-term decisions that govern a child’s future including non-emergency medical care, schooling, discipline, and religious training; the latter, however, covers the short-term daily aspects of a child’s life including the parent with whom they’ll reside and care for.
 Note that emergency healthcare can be determined by either parent; whoever is most convenient when the situation calls for it.

-Winning sole custody in Maryland will require a lot of effort, a good attorney, and well-supported claims.
+Winning sole guardianship in Maryland will require a lot of effort, a good attorney, and well-supported claims.
 One of the first indicators of a winning case is if an individual is the established de facto caretaker.
 Being the primary caretaker means you were directly involved in the child’s life prior to the dispute, whether through shopping, feeding, dressing, or commuting with the child.
 Otherwise, if the title falls to the opposing party, more evidence must be provided to demonstrate your equal commitment and superior capabilities.

 Using any precedents that undermine the fitness of the opposing partner as a qualified parent can be helpful.
 This may include any past felonies, misdemeanors, violence, cases of demonstrated negligence, or even poor psychological or physical health.
 Such characteristics and incidents can definitely sway a Court.